ebi-gene-expression-group/atlas-anndata/EXAMPLE.md

 make_starting_config_from_anndata --droplet GTEx_8_tissues_snRNAseq_atlas_071421.public_obs.h5ad gtex_sc.yaml
 ```

 This will produce a starting point of a config file that will eventually be used to make a final SCXA bundle.

-It has a number of 'FILL ME' tags indicating things that need your input.
+Fields flagged with 'FILL ME' will ultimately need completion, or else removeal of their parent entries, but that will occur in later steps.

 ## Step 2: first bundle run: write basic info